 How Carbon Offsets Can Make A Difference

 I used www.carbonfootprint.com to estimate my family's household and yearly living usage.
 I came up with approximately 25 metric tons.
 This is a good deal lower than the average American household.
-It's about half since we have solar panels (PV and hot water), a super insulated house (the addition is constructed with insulated concrete forms, all new windows, a high efficiency boiler), a hybrid car, etc. We don't fly much.
+It's about half since we have solar panels (PV and hot water), a super insulated house (the addition is constructed with insulated concrete forms, all new windows, a high efficiency boiler), a hybrid car, etc. We don't fly much, most years not at all.

 The cost to offset this carbon footprint is around $217.
 That's it!
 Even for the average American household of 4 that produces 45 or 50 metric tons, it would still only cost around $400-$450 to offset their usage.